 Enrollment growth and BEX IV levy-funded construction result in a need to adjust school attendance area boundaries.

-The approved elementary, K-8 and middle school boundary maps, geozone maps and transportation area maps for 2015-16 are now posted on the maps page.
+The school boundary maps for 2015-16 (including those with changes being implemented), geozone maps and transportation area maps for 2015-16 are now posted on the

-"Eligible for Grandfathering" maps show the number of current students in each change area who will be eligible to grandfather at their current school in 2015-16.
+"Eligible for Grandfathering" maps show the number of current students (2014-15 school year) in each change area who will be eligible to grandfather at their current school in 2015-16.
 (These students may also choose to change to their new attendance area school.)

 • Elementary students eligible for grandfathering

 New!
 Maps showing district-wide changes for each year of implementation can be found on the year-by-year maps page.

 You can view future maps showing what the boundaries are expected to look like in by the 2020-21 school year, after all the changes are implemented.